This post may contain affiliate links.

 Protect your boots and shoes during the winter season with WD-40.
 It forms a barrier that prevents water and other liquids from seeping into the material, effectively extending the life of your footwear.

-Simply spray WD-40 on your shoes and wipe them with a clean cloth to apply this extra layer of protection.
+Spray WD-40 on your shoes and wipe them with a clean cloth to apply this extra layer of protection.

 15. Remove Stickers and Decals